Rolisteam/DiceParser/HelpMe.md

 The option sorts the resulting die list and select the X higher dice.

-### Keep And Explose
+### Explode and Keep

 > KX

-Dice explose if their value are at the die maximum, the option sorts the resulting die list, the it selects the X higher dice.
+Dice explode if their value are at the die **maximum**, the option sorts the resulting die list, the it selects the X higher dice.

+**Examples**:
+> 6d10K4
+Roll 6 10-sided dices, each 10 explodes.
+So the value of exploded dices are greater than 10.
+Result: 40 details: 23 [10,10,3],9,5,3,1,1

+Another way to write this command is:
+> 6d10e10k4
+This way allows you to change the explode threshold.

 ### Keep Lower dice

 > klX

-Dice explose if their value are at the die maximum, the option sorts the resulting die list, the it selects the X lowest dice.
+The option sorts the resulting die list, the it selects the X lowest dice.

 ### Sorting